Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 • Official dust rating makes it more durable.

 Speaking of, the two cameras on the front now have a colored ring around the sensors to match the color of the phone, which is a small but nice touch.
-Unfortunately, with this type of camera protrusion, you will have to worry about dust accumulating around them.
+Unfortunately, with this type of camera protrusion, you will have to worry about dust accumulating around it.

 Samsung Galaxy Z Flip 6: Displays